h2oai/h2o4gpu/README.md

 Requirements
 ------
-CUDA8 for GPU version, OpenMP (for distributed GPU version)
+CUDA8 for GPU version, OpenMP (for distributed GPU version) and run:

+pip install -r requirements.txt

 Add to .bashrc or your own environment (e.g.):
 ------